Brajesh K. Lal: Other academic work and positions held

-Brajesh is a past president of the American Venous Forum (AVF).
-He is a founding member of the South Asian American Society for Vascular Surgeons (SAAVS) and is a past president of the society.
+Brajesh is a past president of the American Venous Forum (AVF), past president and founding member of the South Asian American Society for Vascular Surgeons (SAAVS) and a past president of the Eastern Vascular Society (EVS).
 He was the program director of the second oldest vascular fellowship training program in the United States at Rutgers University and has trained over 100 vascular surgeons.
 His research Center has been continuously funded by the National Institutes of Health (NIH) and the Veterans Affairs (VA) Research Department for the past 15 years, where he has trained over 100 vascular researchers.
-He has published over 400 manuscripts, abstracts, and book chapters.
-He is President-elect of the Eastern Vascular Society (EVS), and has chaired several Vascular Guidelines for the Society for Vascular Surgery.
+He has published over 400 manuscripts, abstracts, and book chapters and has chaired several Vascular Guidelines for the Society for Vascular Surgery.
 He is a fellow of the American College of Surgeons and has received the Faculty Research Award from the American College of Surgeons.